jhinrichsen/VoxAlpha/README.md

 ### Other Limitations

 - TTS falls back to Web Speech API (not fully offline, but functional)
-- No icons included (manifest references placeholder paths)
-- No screenshots included
 - Manual input required for speech recognition (Whisper WASM blocked)

 ## License